wabbajack-tools/mod-lists/Keizaal/readme.md

 If you feel like this modlist is for you, click here to go to the [readme](https://docs.google.com/document/d/1DnVSjHktriJga9eRmonNzls3hIO0OocoIqYSg_qLqMo/edit?usp=sharing) and begin installation.

-If you're still curious about what Keizaal has in store for you, I have provided a breif overview below.
+If you're still curious about what Keizaal has in store for you, I have provided a brief overview below.

 ![](https://www.mobygames.com/images/promo/l/36976-the-elder-scrolls-v-skyrim-screenshot.jpg)